 Some companies offer a monthly fee of $3 per month if you avail of their multi-year plan.

 8. What are the most popular VPN service providers?

 There are a plethora of VPN companies to choose from.
 Choosing the best one can be challenging since multiple reputable review sites have different parameters for evaluating their features.

-Still, SurfShark, ExpressVPN, and NordVPN continue to be among the most recommended VPN providers for some time.
-Check out their websites to learn about their features, plans, and support before choosing.
+Still, SurfShark, ExpressVPN, and NordVPN have continued to be among the most recommended VPN providers for some time.
+Before choosing, check out their websites to learn about their features, plans, and support.